 Most of Portugal’s tax treaties provide double tax relief through the exemption-with-progression method.
 Portugal has entered into double tax treaties with the United States.

 These treaties (commonly known as Avoidance of Double Taxation Agreements or DTAs) have been written to protect ex-pats from taxation of the same income by Portugal and the expat’s home country.
 Even though Portugal has a tax treaty with the United States, most ex-pats should have their US and Portugal-source income carefully reviewed by an international tax specialist like Tax Samaritan.

 What You Need To Know About U.S. Income Taxes

 When dealing with US expat tax in Portugal, many preferential expat tax treatments may benefit your U.S. expatriate tax return.
 In fact, for many U.S. expats, the Foreign Earned Income Exclusion (IRS Form 2555) and other deductions will reduce your U.S. tax liability to zero.

-Some of these preferential tax treatments or benefits for U.S. expat tax in Portugal include:
+The following are some of these preferential tax treatments or benefits for U.S. expat tax in Portugal:

 - If you are a U.S. citizen or a resident alien of the United States and live in Portugal, your US expat tax in Portugal is based on your worldwide income.
 As such, you must file a U.S. return for all the years that you are residing in Portugal.
 However, as a U.S. expat, you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that have an annual adjustment for inflation ($107,600 for 2020).
 Also, you can exclude or deduct certain foreign housing amounts.
 This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.